-Grades in this course will be determined by the results of two major exams (a midterm and a final), several in-class quizzes, several homework assignments, and class attendance/participation, weighted as follows.
+Grades in this course will be determined by the results of two major exams, several in-class quizzes, several homework assignments, and class attendance/participation, weighted as follows.

 Numeric grades will be calculated as a simple percentage, by dividing total points earned on the above components by total points possible.
 These numeric grades will then be converted to letter grades based on a curve, but in no case will the resulting letter grades be worse than students would receive based on the following scheme.